 - Rick Dindinger, Director

 Rick Dindinger became the Director of the State Personnel Board in August 2019.
-Rick served the Board as an Administrative Law Judge from February 2016 through July 2019.
+Prior to that, he served the Board as an Administrative Law Judge from February 2016 through July 2019.

 Rick has more than twenty years of legal experience.
 His practice focused on employment matters, administrative law, and commercial litigation.
 He represented clients before the State Personnel Board, the Merit Systems Protection Board, the Denver Career Services Board, the Colorado Judicial Department Personnel Board of Review, and the Colorado Supreme Court's Office of the Presiding Disciplinary Judge.
 In 2004-05, he worked as an Assistant Attorney General in the Civil Litigation and Employment Law Section of the Colorado Attorney General’s Office.